 - Copies of entry and exit stamps on U.S. passports and all passports in his/her possession

-- Statement of Consent, form DS-3053, notarized by a notary public in the U.S., or by a U.S. Consular Officer at a U.S. Embassy or Consulate (if applying for the passport at the same time)
+- Statement of Consent, Form DS-3053, notarized by a notary public in the U.S., or by a U.S. Consular Officer at a U.S. Embassy or Consulate (if applying for the passport at the same time)

 The Embassy encourages applicants to apply for a CRBA and passport at the same time, because the Consular Report of Birth Abroad is not a travel document.
 A passport application for the same child will be accepted at the CRBA appointment (no need to make an additional appointment).
-Please review the requirements for Passport for Children (Under Age 16).
+Please review the requirements for Passports for Children (Under Age 16).

 Picking up the Consular Report of Birth Abroad and the U.S. Passport